Distinguished right from 1394, Kessler has been sold under its own name since 1830.

 Pressing of whole grapes, static racking.
 Fermentation in thermocontrolled tuns from 1 to 4 months.
 Matured on fine lees during 8 months.

-The robe is lemon yellow with light green highlights, average intensity.
+The robe is golden yellow with light green reflections of good intensity.
 The disk is bright, limpid and transparent.
-The wine shows a pleasant youth.
+The wine shows youth.

 Technical sheet by M. Pascal Leonetti